InfinigonGroup/Chromite/README.md

 # The Bancor Changer Standard

-The following section describes standard functions a bancor changer can implement.

-## Motivation

-Those will allow dapps and wallets to buy and sell the token.

-The most important here is `change`.

 ## Specification

-### BancorToken
+### ChromiteToken

-First and foremost, a Bancor Changer is also an EIP-228 compliant changer.
+The Bancor based Chromite Changer is also an EIP-228 compliant changer.
 As such, it implements both the standard changer methods and the standard changer events.

 ### Methods